vigneshworkspace/cnn-leaf_disease_classification/README.md

-# 🌿 Leaf Disease Classification with Vanilla CNN
+# 🌿 Leaf Disease Classification: Vanilla CNN vs DenseNet121

-> ⚗️ **Side Project** | A hands-on experiment to benchmark the capabilities of a vanilla CNN on a real-world classification task.
+> ⚗️ **Side Project** | A hands-on experiment comparing a custom vanilla CNN to a pre-trained DenseNet121 model for plant disease classification.

-This repository presents a simple yet insightful experiment aimed at testing how well a **vanilla Convolutional Neural Network (CNN)** can perform in the domain of leaf disease classification.
-The dataset contains **10 classes** of leaf images representing different plant diseases.
+This repository documents an experiment designed to evaluate how a **vanilla Convolutional Neural Network (CNN)** compares to a more advanced **DenseNet121** architecture (pretrained on ImageNet) for the task of classifying leaf diseases across **10 distinct classes**.

-Three training setups were tested to explore how training duration and early stopping affect the model's performance.
-The goal: understand the baseline potential of a pure CNN architecture—**no transfer learning, no complex tricks.**
+By isolating a basic CNN and training it from scratch, this side project aims to set a performance baseline and contrast it against the transfer learning capabilities of DenseNet121.

 ---

-## 🧠 Model Architecture
+## 🧠 Vanilla CNN Architecture

-This minimal CNN was designed for simplicity and speed:
+The custom CNN was designed to be lightweight, minimal, and interpretable:

 ```
 Input (128x128x3)